-We were inside a typical tourist beach store, which was a mixture of Chinese Disneyland knock-off toys, ice cream and a memorabilia museum from previous summers.
+We were inside a typical tourist beach store, which was a mixture of Chinese Disneyland knock-off toys, ice cream, and a memorabilia museum from previous summers.

 In a spur of the moment move, the kids in our group picked up a fashion dummy that was not in use and proceeded to refit it with a jacket, cap, and other trinkets.

-What they had created was a hilarious new version of a beach alien which turned a gloomy afternoon into a happy playground.
+What they had created was a hilarious new version of a beached alien which turned a gloomy afternoon into a happy playground.
 The result of their spontaneous action created an atmosphere where clients and the shop owner could not help but suddenly smile and the mood was instantly changed for the better.

 We stayed for almost three hours until the rain decided to let up so our journey could resume.
-The week went on and the weather got better and I learned a very important lesson that my assumptions can sometimes be changed with little more a spontaneous act of fun.
+The week went on and the weather got better and I learned a very important lesson that my assumptions can sometimes be changed with little more than a spontaneous act of fun.

-During our journey, I became overwhelmed at how teenagers (and adults) would rather first connect with their mobile phones rather than communicate with other people, thus losing focus, attention and the opportunity to “be in the present” and experience what is happening around them.
+During our journey, I became overwhelmed at how teenagers (and adults) would rather first connect with their mobile phones rather than communicate with other people, thus losing focus, attention, and the opportunity to “be in the present” and experience what is happening around them.

 I asked the kids the following question: